Everett Alvarez Jr.: Post-military life

 Alvarez is a lifetime member of the Board of Fellows of Santa Clara University.
 He served on the board of directors of the International Graduate University of Democracy in Washington, DC.
 He served on the College of William & Mary Washington, DC Council.
 He has served on the White House Board of Fellows Selection Committee and on the board of directors of the Armed Services YMCA of the USA.
 He is on the Library of Congress Veterans History Project Five Star Council Advisory Committee.
 In 2004, Alvarez founded Alvarez LLC, an IT consulting firm which sells IT services and products to the U.S. government.
 In March 2014, Alvarez was appointed to the Vietnam War Commemoration Advisory Council by the U.S. Secretary of Defense, Chuck Hagel.

+In January 2025, Secretary of the Navy Carlos Del Toro announced that the seventh Constellation-class frigate would be named USS Everett Alvarez in his honor.

 Personal life

 Alvarez is married to Thomasine Ilyas and has two children.
 In 2004, Alvarez founded Alvarez LLC.

 Military awards

-He is the recipient of the Silver Star, two Legions of Merit, two Bronze Star Medals, the Distinguished Flying Cross, and two Purple Hearts.
+He is the recipient of the Silver Star, two Legions of Merit, the Distinguished Flying Cross, two Bronze Star Medals, and two Purple Hearts.